About Scoil Rince Celtus

 Come learn your first steps in Irish dance with us and see how much fun it is!

-It is best to wear comfortable sport clothes to class.
+It is best to wear comfortable sports clothes to class.
 Since Irish dance is mostly about leg- and footwork, shorts are a good idea.
 No special shoes are required for the first several classes, a pair of socks and/or light training shoes are sufficient.

 Once you've caught the Irish dance fever you will get your softshoes (pumps for ladies, reel shoes for gents).
-The pumps are an Irish variation of the ballet shoes, the reel shoes have a heel for heel clicks.
+The pumps are an Irish variation of the ballet shoes, the reel shoes have heel for heel clicks.
 Once you've mastered the basics you will get your hardshoes, which are the same for ladies and gents.
 Hardshoes are the Irish step shoes, known and loved for the tapping sound on the floor.

-Scoil Rince Celtus is a member of the World Irish Dance Association (WIDA) and is very successful at regional, national and international competitions, both in solo and team dances.
+Scoil Rince Celtus is a member of the World Irish Dance Association (WIDA) and is very successful at regional, national, and international competitions, both in solo and team dances.

 For your first competition (if you want to take part) the girls under 15 will wear a white polo shirt, a green skirt and the typical Irish dance socks called the poodle socks.
 The boys wear a white polo shirt with black trousers and black socks.
-Ladies over 15 usually wear a skirt, a t-shirt and black tights, whereas the gents wear a shirt and black trousers.
+Ladies over 15 usually wear a skirt, a t-shirt, and black tights, whereas the gents wear a shirt and black trousers.
 These are the required beginner costumes.

-As soon as you have reached the next level you are allowed to wear the official school costume (a black and orange dress for the ladies, a black shirt with an orange tie and black trousers for the gents).
+As soon as you have reached the next level you are allowed to wear the official school costume (a black and orange dress for the ladies, a black shirt with an orange tie, and black trousers for the gents).
 The advanced dancers wear special custom-tailored sparkling dresses (ladies) or custom-made vests and ties (gents).